bnikolaus/fabric-puppet/README.md

-    puppet_client    Runs apt to install puppet Client, this assumes apt is setup correctly puppet_master    Runs apt to install puppet Master, this assumes apt is setup correctly puppet_run       Run puppet once checking into the master  server set by host file servers          Defines a list of servers to use for fabric
+    puppet_client    Runs apt to install puppet Client, this assumes apt is setup correctly puppet_master    Runs apt to install puppet Master, this assumes apt is setup correctly puppet_run       Run puppet once checking into the master  server set by host file